-However, remittance of RMB by foreign investors into the PRC for purposes such as capital contributions, known as capital account items, is generally only permitted upon obtaining specific approvals from the relevant authorities on a case-by-case basis and subject to a strict monitoring system.
+RMB is not freely convertible at present.
+The PRC government continues to regulate conversion between RMB and foreign currencies, including the Hong Kong dollar, despite the significant reduction over the years by the PRC government of its control over routine foreign exchange transactions under current accounts.
+These transactions are known as current account trade transactions.
+Currently, participating banks in Hong Kong, Singapore and Taiwan have been permitted to engage in the settlement of current account trade transactions in Renminbi under certain pilot schemes.
+However, remittance of Renminbi by foreign investors into the PRC for purposes such as capital contributions, known as capital account items, is generally only permitted upon obtaining specific approvals from the relevant authorities on a case-by-base basis and subject to a strict monitoring system.
 Regulations in the PRC on the remittance of Renminbi into the PRC for settlement of capital account items are developing gradually.